 In the case of vocal scarring, our therapists can help you avoid increasing the damage while regaining voice function.
 Our therapists will help you develop a proper voice technique to improve your communication abilities.

 It is important to continue practice at home and not just during the appointments.
+Implementing regular voice exercises into your daily routine can be beneficial for you.

 Once your therapy has been completed, we recommend that it becomes a part of your daily routine.